har-in-air/FPGA_STEREO_CROSSOVER/README.md

 a master driving MCK, BCK and WS clocks.
 * FPGA implements an I2S slave interface and stereo 2-way crossover filters.
 It generates two I2S data output streams that drive low-pass and high-pass channels on two TAS5753MD stereo I2S power amplifiers.
 * Crossover filters are 4th order Linkwitz-Riley, implemented as cascaded identical 2nd order Butterworth filters.
+For L-R filters, the sum of the low pass and high pass outputs is flat across the crossover frequency.
+* The cascaded filters do not have to be identical - there is separate memory for each of the filter coefficients.
+So we can implement equalization into the filters if necessary.

 * Using Octave to get the 2nd order butterworth filter coefficients